wacncontent/CustomizeTool/removeCommentOutput2/articles/storsimple/storsimple-deployment-walkthrough-u1.md

 - Enable iSCSI on at least one network interface.
 - Assign fixed IP addresses to both the controllers.

-Perform the following steps in the Management Portal to complete the minimum device setup.
+Perform the following steps in the Azure Management Portal to complete the minimum device setup.

 [AZURE.INCLUDE [storsimple-complete-minimum-device-setup](../../includes/storsimple-complete-minimum-device-setup-u1.md)]